-Under the current immigration system, U.S. citizens and legal permanent residents are allowed to petition for family members to join them in the United States.
-Wait times to receive a family visa range from a few months to 23 years.
+Under the current immigration system, U.S. citizens and legal permanent residents are allowed to petition for family members abroad to join them in the United States.
+Wait times to receive a family visa range from a few months to more than 20 years.

-LIRS’s family-based immigration FAQ document explains why.
+LIRS’s family-based immigration FAQ document explains the reason for this backlog.
 For U.S. citizens, an unlimited number of visas are available for immediate family members.
 However, far fewer visas are available for other close relatives including unmarried adult children and siblings.
 For legal permanent residents, family visas are limited in all categories and by country of origin.
 Demand for family visas greatly exceeds the supply, creating severe backlogs.

 Family Separation Within the United States